How you can help

-If you are an individual who would like to volunteer to help those who are older or more vulnerable, or who may be self-isolating, you can offer support through the Tower Hamlets Volunteer Centre.
+If you are an individual who would like to volunteer to help those who are older or more vulnerable, or who may be self-isolating, you can offer support through the Volunteer Centre Tower Hamlets.

-If you do not want to officially register to volunteer, we are asking our residents to safely check in on their neighbours, or friends and family who might need some extra help.
+If you do not want to officially register to volunteer, we would ask residents to safely check in on their neighbours, or friends and family who might need some extra help.

 Many people are coming together to play their part and help provide essential support to friends, family and vulnerable individuals.
 Read updated government guidance on how you can help and importantly, how you can do this safely.
 Always keep up to date with the latest NHS advice.